Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 \subsection{Caveats}

 Our analysis of the role of BHs in dwarf galaxy evolution has a few caveats.
 Although we find correlations between BH properties and properties of the host galaxy, the precise effect of BH activity on dwarf galaxy evolution is unclear.
-We have not directly traced the effects of BHs on the surrounding environment (e.g, tracing outflows, tracking heating, turning off BH physics and rerunning the simulation), and hence we cannot say for certain how BHs may drive changes in their hosts within \Rom{}.
-Our analysis does not rule out especially compact stellar feedback as a mechanism for producing many of the host properties we see, but rather it appears BH feedback plays a larger role than often thought within dwarf galaxies~\citep{Martin-Navarro2018}.
-Indeed, it is likely both stellar and BH feedback together drive suppression of central stellar density and overall star formation.
+We have not directly traced the effects of BHs on the surrounding environment (e.g., tracing outflows, tracking heating, turning off BH physics and rerunning the simulation), and hence we cannot say for certain how BHs may drive changes in their hosts within \Rom{}.
+Further, observations from \citet{Mezcua2019} find that dwarf galaxies can host powerful jets whose mechanical feedback may strongly impact the host star formation history, an effect which is not accounted for in \Rom{}.
+We find no evidence of starbursts in compact galaxies~\citep{Diamond-Stanic2012} as the dominant mechanism driving trends in star formation suppression, though the spatial resolution of \Rom{} likely restricts especially compact galaxies from forming.
+It appears BH feedback plays a larger role than often thought within dwarf galaxies~\citep{Martin-Navarro2018}, and it is likely both stellar and BH feedback together drive suppression of central stellar density and overall star formation in \Rom{} dwarf galaxies.
 Future work will further analyze the role of AGN in the evolution of dwarf galaxies, in particular how BH activity relates to suppression of star formation.